nthiery/Info111-notebooks/README.md

-This repository holds copies of the Jupyter notebooks used during the practice sessions of a freshmen introductory programming course (in C++) [Info 111](http://Nicolas.Thiery.name/Enseignement/Info111), deliverered (in French!) at Université Paris Sud in the curicullum "Mathématiques, Physique, Informatique".
+This repository holds copies of the Jupyter notebooks used during the practice sessions of a freshmen introductory programming course (in C++) [Info 111](http://Nicolas.Thiery.name/Enseignement/Info111), deliverered (in French!) at Université Paris Sud in the curiculum "Mathématiques, Physique, Informatique".

 This repository is meant for casual visitors that would like to